jgallison/documentation/galeracluster/source/autoeviction.rst

       # systemctl restart mysql

 #.
-Using the database clinet, check that the EVS Protocol is using version 1 by running the new :ref:`wsrep_evs_state <wsrep_evs_state>` status variable.
+Using the database client, check that the EVS Protocol is using version 1 by running the new :ref:`wsrep_evs_state <wsrep_evs_state>` status variable.

    .. code-block:: mysql